 Ultrasonography is the main investigation for vasculitis of the testis and may show areas of reduced or absent testicular artery flow and a testis with a heterogeneous appearance with multiple hypoechoic mass-like areas 4,5.

-Cases of infarction may reveal a solid hypoechoic mass-like area in the testicles and the absence of color Doppler flow in the affected and surrounding region 6.
+Cases of infarction may reveal a solid hypoechoic mass-like area in the testes and the absence of color Doppler flow in the affected and surrounding region 6.

 Treatment and prognosis

-In patients with no history of comorbid systematic vasculitis, these diseases should be excluded.
+In patients with no history of systematic vasculitis, these diseases should be excluded.
 Treatment for testicular vasculitis usually includes orchiectomy 1.
-However, in some cases where systemic treatment for an underlying vasculitic disease is commenced partial reperfusion of the testicle can occur 8.
+However, in some cases where systemic treatment for an underlying vasculitis is commenced partial reperfusion of the testis can occur 8.

 Testicular infarction is a possible complication of testicular vasculitis.
 In one case series, 100% of patients with vasculitis had evidence of localized infarction on orchiectomy 7.
 However, in addition to segmental infarction, a variety of patterns has been reported including unilateral complete infarction and even bilateral complete infarction 4,9.

 Differential diagnoses includes 1: